 A hot tub filter is one more device that is helps keep water clean.

 A good quality filter will last two to three years, depending on the type of used water and how often you soak.
-The filter should be replaced according to the manufacturer’s instructions or if it changes colour or gets damaged while cleaning.
+The filter should be replaced according to the manufacturer’s instructions or if it changes color or gets damaged while cleaning.

 Check water quality